-To open or close an electrically-operated awning window, use the rocker switch button located at the bottom of the window framing.
+To open or close an electrically-operated awning window, use the rocker switch button located on the wall, next to the window.
 After closing the window, maintain the rocker switch button depressed to latch the window.

 Avoid holding the rocker switch button depressed after the window has reached its full opened position or after the window has been latched.